oteku/javascript-easy-to-reason/README.md

 const bat: string  = obj2.bat; // Error!
 ```

-There is lot of other cool stuff in Flow and it may be a reasonable first step if you think you need a static type system.
+There is lot of other cool stuff in [Flow](https://flow.org/en/docs/) and it may be a reasonable first step if you think you need a static type system.

 #### Using another language that compile in Javascript
-**TypeScript**, **PureScript**, **Elm** : lot of static type langs were design to compile in Javascript, some have have functionnal programming design <br/>
+**TypeScript**, **PureScript**, **Elm** : lot of statically typed langs were design to compile in Javascript, some have have functionnal programming design <br/>
-**ReasonML** : a static type & functionnal lang based on OCaml that compile in Javascript thanks to Bucklescript or js_of_caml but can also run native.<br/>
+**ReasonML** : a statically typed & functionnal lang based on OCaml that compile in Javascript thanks to Bucklescript or js_of_caml but can also run native.
+Having all the power of OCaml, ReasonML is designed to be easy to learn for Javascript devs<br/>
-**Haskell** : a static type & functionnal lang that compile in Javascript thanks to ghcjs but can also run native.
+**Haskell** : a statically typed & functionnal lang that compile in Javascript thanks to ghcjs but can also run native.
+**Nim** : a statically typed & multiple paradigms lang that compile to Javascript, but also C, C++ or webassembly.

 It's another level that involve you to learn a new programming language so before dive inside be sure that's what you need.

-During this BBL we will not explore this possibiliy.
+During this training we will not explore this possibiliy.
-I advice you to read about and try [ReasonML](https://reasonml.github.io/) if you want go further in this topic.
+I advice you to read about and try [ReasonML](https://reasonml.github.io/) or [Elm](http://elm-lang.org/) if you want go further in this topic.

+So if you want to secure your code with typed props remember this order (but each step require to learn something new) : <br/>
+Vanilla Javascript **<** Javascript with default props **<** Javascript with Flow **<** ReasonML

 #### Does Type system make code easy to reason about ?
 * Does not affect or mutate external state (ie : no side effects) ✗